mechmotum/mechmotum.github.io/content/pages/guide-writing.rst

 what you can use in different tasks.

-For example, if I'm teaching you the concept of slope and you simply lay a digital level on a surface and tell me it is 18 degrees you can do that withing knowing what slope is.
+For example, if I'm teaching you the concept of slope and you simply lay a digital level on a surface and tell me it is 18 degrees you can do that without knowing what slope is.
 That is why we do not use a digital level to teach the concept of slope, we ask you to draw some geometry and use distance measurements to calculate what the slope is.
 After you know what slope is, sure